MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/flex-layout.md

 ### The Basis Property

 The [`Basis`](xref:Xamarin.Forms.FlexLayout.BasisProperty) attached bindable property indicates the amount of space that is allocated to a child of the `FlexLayout` on the main axis.
 The size specfied by the `Basis` property is the size along the main axis of the parent `FlexLayout`.
-In other words, `Basis` indicates the width of a child when the children are arranged in rows, or the height when the children are arranged in columns.
+Therefore, `Basis` indicates the width of a child when the children are arranged in rows, or the height when the children are arranged in columns.

 The `Basis` property is of type [`FlexBasis`](xref:Xamarin.Forms.FlexBasis), a structure.
 The size can be specified in either device-independent units or as a percentage of the size of the `FlexLayout`.
 The default value of the `Basis` property is the static property `FlexBasis.Auto`, which means that the child's requested width or height is used.